hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 <hr>

 #### 10
-# Check you data, on EdgeImpulse with the testing dataset.
+# Check your data, on EdgeImpulse with the testing dataset.
 Choose Live Classification
 Choose a test sample, preferably one that has the pen in it first.